Taipo/pareto_security/readme.txt

 * Banned IP addresses now removed if app is deactivated
 * For improved performance, Pareto Security now restricts HTACCESS to the last 500 banned IP addresses
 * Fixed non-critical bug in plugin deactivation
+* Improved logfile layout with ability to manually remove entries

 = 2.1.0 =
 * Update to POST Filters